jennymalmoe/BeachPlease/README.md

 ### Design Choices

 **Colorscheme**
 The page consists of a white base with pastel colors and black text and elements such as button and icons.
 The choice of pastel colors was made because the sites beautiful images of the beaches is supposed to be in focus.
 By avoiding bright colors and have a clean site, the images of the beaches gets the attention by the user.
 Warm soft colors offer tranquility.
 I added black as an accent color wich is bold and vivid and are used spairingly to make the text/information to stand out and be as clear as possible.
 Black is used on call to actions buttons and icons as well, when you hover them, they turn to the pastel soft summer like color palette.
-The chosen colour scheme was specifically selected in order to define the tone of the
+The chosen colour scheme was specifically selected in order to define the tone/vibe of the page.

 ![color_scheme](assets/images/color_scheme.png)

 **Typography**

-Source Sans Pro font is the main font used throughout the site with Permanent Marker as the logo font.
+Source Sans Pro font is the main font used throughout the site with Permanent Marker as the logo and headers font.
 Source Sans Pro is a sans serif typeface and feels modern, clean, emotionless font and it's intended use is for user interfaces so it renders very well at small sizes.
-Roboto was developed to balance content density and reading comfort and is pretty subtle, it doesn´t take any attention away from the content.
+It's subtle and it doesn´t take any attention away from the content.
 The site has focused to get the visitors attention by powerful headlines.
 If the headline hooks the visitor, they tend to continue to read the body, if it doesn't they’ll leave.
 The headline is catchy, in bigger and bolder font, short, inspiring and get the visitor emotionally engaged.
 The charismatic combination of the two typefaces compliments the artistic aesthetic and entertaining theme set by the colour palette.

 **Imagery**